Rudolph Valentino Case

-The Rudolph Valentino Case (ルドルフ・バレンチノ事件) is a 2005 decision of the Supreme Court of Japan concerning a trial for invalidation of a trademark RUDOLPH VALENTINO.
+The Rudolph Valentino Case (ルドルフ・バレンチノ事件) is a 2005 decision of the Supreme Court of Japan concerning a trial for invalidation of a trademark named "RUDOLPH VALENTINO" based on its likelihood of causing confusion with the well-known Italian fashion brand "Valentino".

 Background

-X owned a trademark "RUDOLPH VALENTINO" (hereinafter, "X's Trademark") for clothing as the designated goods.
-Prior to the application to register X's Trademark, "VALENTINO" had been universally known to vendors and purchasers in fashion-related fields in Japan as the brand name of a famous Italian dress and accessory designer called Valentino Garavani.
+'X'(the applicant) owned a trademark called "RUDOLPH VALENTINO" (hereinafter, "X's Trademark") for clothing as the designated goods.
+Prior to the application to register 'X's Trademark', "VALENTINO" had been universally known to vendors and purchasers in fashion-related fields in Japan as the brand name of a famous Italian dress and accessory designer called 'Valentino Garavani'.